moosepi/amq-scripts/README.md

 Changes:

 - disabled non-strict mode for now since it was buggy from testing
-  - also removed the population of dropdown with the split artist titles since they'd now just be clutter
+  - also removed the population of dropdown with the regex split artist titles since they'd now just be clutter
 - moved hardcoded title/artist list -> a file in this github
+- dropdown should autoupdate now if it sees that a title/artist isn't in dd
 - assorted bugfixes

 Known issues: